dreamfactorysoftware/platform-wiki/setup-guide/2-collectors/clojure-collector/Update-the-EmrEtlRunner-configuration-YAML-file.md

     :etl:
       :collector_format: clj-tomcat

 That's it!
 Once you have made this change, you can start processing your raw log files from the Clojure Collector.
-The rest of the process is unchanged.
+The rest of the ETL and storage processes are unchanged.